greg-raven/Department-21/_posts/2009-01-13-how-many-zeros-in-a-billion.md

 Or, if you are a family of four, your family gets $2,066,012.

-This is YOUR money, not the government’s!
+This is YOUR money, not the government's!
 They got it through:

 - Accounts Receivable Tax
 - Building Permit Tax